Special Departmental Policies

 All prerequisite courses must be satisfied with a grade of C– or above.
 Students with lower grades in prerequisite courses must receive special permission of the instructor to enroll in subsequent courses.

-Appointments are scheduled onl-line at: www.math.lsa.umich.edu/undergrad/.
-Students are strongly urged to consult with a concentration advisor each term before selecting courses for the following term.
+Appointments are scheduled online at: www.math.lsa.umich.edu/undergrad/.
+Students are strongly urged to consult with a department advisor each term before selecting courses for the following term.

 This program is designed to provide outstanding undergraduates with the opportunity to pursue research under the tutelage of experienced faculty members.
 Students work with a faculty member on a project of mutual interest for 8 weeks during the summer.